ItsAsbreuk/itsa-react-togglebutton/README.md

 You need the right css in order to make use of `itsa-react-togglebutton`.
 There are 2 options:

-1. You can use the css-files inside the `css`-folder.
-Also you need to include the files inside the css-folder of the module: `itsa-react-button`.
+1. You can include the files inside the css-folder of the module: `itsa-react-button`, which is a dependency.
 2. You can use: `Component = require("itsa-react-togglebutton/lib/component-styled.jsx");` and build your project with `webpack`.
 This is needed, because you need the right plugin to handle a requirement of the `scss`-file.